citynetwork/docs/docs/howto/openstack/nova/restore-srv-to-snap.md

 ---
 description: How to restore a server to a particular snapshot
 ---
-# Restoring server to a snapshot
+# Restoring a server to a snapshot

 Servers in {{brand}} that have the [disaster recovery](../../../background/disaster-recovery.md) feature enabled can go back in